Introduces an asynchronous boundary at the current stage in the asynchronous processing pipeline (after the source has been evaluated).

 Alias for IO.suspend.

-Defers the creation of an IO
+Defers the creation of an IO by using the provided function,

-which has the ability to inject a needed Scheduler
+which has the ability to inject a needed Scheduler.

 Example: